CientistaVuador/CienSV/README.md

 # CienSV
-A Wrapper for the java TCP socket
+A Wrapper for the java socket